 Step 2: Add a QoS (Quality of Service) Round Trip sensor to PRTG

 If you have not created a QoS (Quality of Service) Round Trip sensor yet, do so now.

 - Add the QoS (Quality of Service) Round Trip sensor to a device on any probe, depending on which connection you want to monitor.

 - In the sensor settings, select the option Custom target for QoS Target.

-- In the Target Host/IP Address field, enter the IP address of the system on which you are running the QoS Reflector script.
+- In the Target Host/IP Address field, enter the IP address of the system on which the QoS Reflector script runs.

 - The Port number must match the port that you use for calling the script (either the argument or the configuration file definition).

 - You can leave all other settings unchanged.